 Being charged with DUI is NOT a conviction!
 While our Atlanta DUI attorneys focus on NOT allowing you to get convicted of DUI, people always ask us about the penalties if convicted.
 Adult drivers can get a certificate of first conviction and obtain a “work permit” (temporary driver’s license) on a DUI-alcohol case the same day as their DUI conviction, but a DUI-drugs offender cannot drive at all for six months, on a 1st DUI in GA.

 The DUI statute mandates these categories of 1st DUI punishment and mandatory minimum (for each category):

-Until convicted, no permanent criminal record of a drunk driving offense exists.
+Until convicted, no permanent criminal record for conviction of a drunk driving offense exists.
 A DUI attorney knows that raising legal challenges to the evidence and having court rulings on the record are crucial to successfully fighting a DUI.
-Avoiding conviction for a DUI in Georgia is the objective, so do not simply trust that difficult task to DUI lawyers near me.
+Avoiding conviction for a DUI in Georgia is the objective so do not trust that difficult task to just any DUI lawyers near me.

 So, Georgia laws on impaired driving, whether by alcohol, drugs or by noxious vapors (like sniffing glue or other aerosols), call for the offending driver to suffer the loss of license (or the privilege to drive in Georgia, for out-of-state licensees).
 Georgia drunk driving laws treat any DUI-drugs conviction more severely since the normal limited driving permit for adult drivers with a Georgia driver’s license is unavailable.
 Read more below.